jkgriebel93/griddy-sdk-sources/README.md

 ./generate-sdks.sh
 ```

-This will generate SDKs for:
+This will generate SDKs using Speakeasy for:
-- TypeScript (Axios)
+- TypeScript
 - Python
 - Java
 - Go
 - C#

 All generated SDKs will be placed in the `sdks/` directory.

+Speakeasy generates high-quality, idiomatic SDKs with:
+- Modern language features and best practices
+- Built-in retry logic and error handling
+- Comprehensive documentation
+- Type safety and IDE autocomplete support
+- Async/await support (where applicable)

 ### 3. Testing Generated SDKs